bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 using autofixture, the practical application here is testing - you can have tests that generate unique random data each time, ensuring the robustness of your application.
+This sprint challenge is to create "from scratch" (using the appropriate installed tools) a Django web application for a TODO list.
+You should do so in your own fork of this repository, so you can turn it in via a pull request.